 - Waders – Breathable chest waders are best, you are then covered for all eventualities

 Have some tapered leaders for dry fly and delicate nymphing.
 These can be either knotless, purchased as a single length or your can construct your own.
-Do make use of low diameter copolymer materials for dry fly and fluorocarbon for subsurface fishing, they make a huge difference.
+Do make use of low diameter copolymer materials, they make a huge difference.
 When fishing weighted nymphs, try a short furled leader with inbuilt indicator, then attach a length of level leader material (copolymer).
-This will sink much faster than a tapered leader, getting your nymph(s) to depth quicker while enabling you to see takes clearly.
+This will sink much faster, getting your nymph(s) to depth quicker while enabling you to see takes clearly.

-You will want to carry both copolymer and fluorocarbon tippet material in breaking strains of 3lbs & 4lbs generally, having 2lbs & 5lbs for occasional use.
+You will want to carry copolymer tippet material in breaking strains of 3lbs & 4lbs generally, having 2lbs & 5lbs for occasional use.

-To discover how to start the right way with Midlands Flyfishing see our Derbyshire river fishing and Cotswold river fishing.
-Details of other waters located around the UK can easily be found using a local internet search.
+To discover how to start the right way with Midlands Fly Fishing see our Derbyshire river fishing.